-Special Storage Considerations
+Special Considerations for Storage

-- Have clothing professionally dry cleaned
+- Have the clothing professionally dry cleaned.

-- Store in an archival garment box.
+- Store the wrapped clothing in an archival garment box.

 Home Storage Options